chrisbrandow/chrisBrandowBlog/content/posts/tesla_trucks.md

 ---
-title: "Tesla_trucks"
+title: "The Tesla Truck Is Primarily A Luxury Truck"

 date: 2019-12-11T08:51:55-08:00
 draft: false
 ---

-# Tesla Trucks Is Mostly A Luxury Truck

 I write this as an enormous admirer of what Elon Musk is accomplishing with Tesla, though I'm not actaully a Tesla owner.